-I spent Christmas in Tennessee this year at my parents home near Chattanooga and it was so lovely there.
+We spent Christmas in Tennessee this year at my parents home near Chattanooga and it was so lovely there.

-To a place where people ask you how you are and really want to know.
+To a place where people ask you how are you and really want to know.

 Not just to be nice.